0cjs/sedoc/ee/logic.md

 HC is fast enough for a 4 MHz system; faster than that use AC.

 The high slew rates of faster parts (AS, AC, ABT) can cause problems in circuits not constructed for high speed.
 [Garth Wilson's expanation and links][f6-195-19810].
+Also see the signal routing section in [Build Techniques][tools/build-tech.md].

 Logic Levels